tasbihaanwaradil/dsa2026/README.md

 You can:
 - Add new DSA problems
 - Improve existing solutions
-- Add alternative approaches or optimizations
+- Add optimized or alternative approaches

 **Steps to contribute:**
 1. Fork the repository